joao-salomao/joao-salomao.github.io/docs/_posts/2023-11-19-deploy-laravel-application-to-aws-ec2-with-github-actions.md

 pm.process_idle_timeout = 10s
 ```

 If you access your server on the browser again you should be able to see your initial page.
-On my app I've used [Laravel Breeze](https://laravel.com/docs/10.x/starter-kits) starter kit to create the application so I have some basics features like sign up, sign in and profile update:
+On my app I've used [Laravel Breeze](https://laravel.com/docs/10.x/starter-kits) starter kit to create the application so I have some basics features like sign up, sign in and profile update to test.
 ### Setup GitHub Action
 Now that everything is settled on the server,  we can create a [GitHub Action](https://docs.github.com/actions) to deploy the application everytime the main branch is updated.

 The first thing we need to do is setup the secrets on the GitHub repository.
 Go to **Settings** and then on the **Secrets and Actions** section, click on **Actions**
 ![GitHub settings for secrets]({{ 'assets/images/posts/deploy-laravel-application-to-a-single-server-with-ci-cd/13.png' | relative_url }})